 Never use rodent glue traps for bed bugs.
-They are sticky enough to trap bed bugs but are not as safe as alternatives.
+They are sticky enough to trap bed bugs but are not as safe as the alternatives.
 Glue traps can be dangerous to use around children and pets.
 Even adults get stuck to them from time to time.

 Attention: If you get stuck in a rodent glue trap, poison control recommends using vegetable oil to remove it.
 I know this because I was stuck to one, and those are the instructions they gave me.